mem-memov/net/README.md

 # net
-in-memory graph store written with C
+in-memory graph database written with C

 Highlights:
 * no dependencies on external libraries